Gaoming, Foshan

-Gaoming District, formerly romanized as Koming, is an urban district of Foshan, Guangdong, in the People's Republic of China.
-Gaoming is located west of downtown Foshan and had a population of 420,044 during the 2010 census.
+Gaoming is an urban district of Foshan, Guangdong, China.
+Gaoming is located west of downtown Foshan and had a population of 469,038 during the 2020 census.
 It covers an area of 967.4 sqkm.

 History

+There were inhabitants settled in the region around four thousand years.
 Under the Qing, Gaoming County was administered as part of the commandery of Zhaoqing.

 Administration divisions

-Gaoming District is located within Foshan.
-Neighboring cities, districts, and counties are Gaoyao to the North, Xinxing County to the West, Heshan to the South, Nanhai District and Sanshui District to the East.
+Gaoming District is located within Foshan of Pearl River Delta region.
+Neighboring county-level cities, districts, and counties are Gaoyao to the North, Xinxing County to the West, Heshan to the South, Nanhai District and Sanshui District to the East, respectively.
 The district is divided into one subdistrict and three towns.

 Economy

 Gaoming has resources of Gold, Copper, Tungsten and other minerals.
 Gaoming county is an important producer of foodstuffs within Guangdong, as well as food and textiles.

-McDonald's and KFC both feature along Wenchang Lu alongside other Western clothes retail outlets and Watson's pharmacy stores.
+McDonald's and KFC both feature along Wenchang Rd. alongside other Western clothes retail outlets and Watson's pharmacy stores.
 Otherwise, Western shops are rare.
 Nonetheless, shopping facilities cater well for day-to-day needs.
 The primary shopping streets are Canjiang Lu, Wenchang Lu and Wenhau Lu.
 Markets are also numerous and can be found simply by turning off the primary streets into nearby side-roads.

+This CRRC facility in Gaoming Industrial Park manufactures metro trains and light rail vehicles with an annual capacity of 300 vehicles.
+Using automated production and smart systems, it supplies vehicles for Foshan Metro Line 2 and other Greater Bay Area transit projects.